 Chinese occupation has left a profound legacy in Vietnam, especially in the form of Confucianism and Taoist deities, which impact customs, traditions, and beliefs.
 The legacy of French colonialism is most visible in distinctive French architecture.

-Thailand’s culture, on the other hand, has developed in the direction of Theravada Buddhism, and many exuberant festivals are connected to both Buddhism and the changing seasons.
+Thailand's culture, on the other hand, has developed in the direction of Theravada Buddhism, and many exuberant festivals are connected to both Buddhism and the changing seasons (such as Loy Krathong, Thailand's Festival of Lights).

 Vietnam wins among western travelers especially Americans who want to experience a bigger contrast in cultures compared with their home countries.